sehjal408/Blog/README.md

 ## Portal Settings for Program

-- **Is Published:** For every program created in ERPNext, there is a check-box in the Portal settings, that allows the Program to be published on the portal.
+- **Is Published:** For every program created in erpGuru, there is a check-box in the Portal settings, that allows the Program to be published on the portal.
 This can facilitate Self Enrollment and other settings for the program.
 Once this box is checked, the following options will be available for the user.
 - **Allow Self Enroll:** Once this box is checked, the students/applicants would be able to enroll themselves for the program on the portal.
 - **Is Featured:** Enabling this option would allow the program to be featured on the portal.
 - **Intro Video:** Enter the link for the video that you wish to add an Introductory Video for the Program.